-ISE appointment

-- Publication of the Independent Shrinkage Model (ISM) and Independent Shrinkage Model - Methodology (ISMM); High level process for the maintenance and development of the ISM and the ISMM; - ISE principles - In any and all activity undertaken by the ISE, including updating or replacing the National Leakage Tests (NLT) (if deemed appropriate by the ISE) through innovation, shall be administered via the principles of: - impartiality, - emissions reduction. - accuracy, and best outcomes for end-consumers.
+- ISE appointment; - Publication of the Independent Shrinkage Model (ISM) and Independent Shrinkage Model Methodology (ISMM) within the Independent Shrinkage Statement (ISS):

+High level process for the maintenance and development of the ISM and the ISMM:

+- ∘ In any and all activity undertaken by the ISE, including updating or replacing the National Leakage Tests (NLT) (if deemed appropriate by the ISE) through innovation, shall be administered via the principles of:

+- impartiality.

+- emissions reduction

+- accuracy, and

+- best outcomes for end-consumers.